dbertella/hector/src/content/index.md

 ---

 Later, on top of a rock, he’s searching
-“What else could I eat?"
+"What else could I eat?"
 Something sweet and juicy, he’s thinking.
 But can you see anything?
 ![page 6](../images/page6.png)